-Publish A The Auct Initial Auction Parameter Setting: The Capacity Requirement, De-rating Factors, Locational Areas, Price Caps and other required parameters are set based on RAs' and TSOs' analysis.
-These are published in the Initial Auction Information Pack.
-Preparation for Auction tion Qualification: Final adju Capacity istments c Exchange meter Setting: of the Demand Curve, Locational Requirements and Annual Rate and other required parameters are calculated and nal Auction Information Pack n the ction Participa The offer Auction Once all Offer Submission: nts submit Offers into the Auction via the Capacity Market P rs must align with their Final Qualification Results.
-Calculation (05/12/2019): offers have been submitted the TSOs run the auction calcula Monitor is present throughout the process. general 20).
-New Capacity Milestones: New Capacity that has been successful in the Auction must achievement of key completion milestones to the TSOs. report on the Delivery Delivery (30/09/2021 - 30/09/2022): The Capacity Market design incentivises all units that have been successful in the Auction to be available in the energy market.
-Difference charges will occur when the reference prices rise above a defined strike price. and Secondary Trading: Qualified units may trade or cancel their obligation in Secondary subject to defined rules. ndary Trading Settlement: Capacity Market settlement is interlinked with the energy r and takes account of Non-Delivery difference charges which exposed to for not meeting their delivery obligations.
+Publish Auction Timetable: Original timetable published 18/06/2019, revised timetable published 18/02/2020.
+Preparation for Auction Initial Auction Parameter Setting: The Capacity Requirement, De-rating Factors, Locational Areas, Price Caps and other required parameters are set based on RAs' and TSOs' analysis.
+These are published in the Initial Auction Information Pack.PreparationQualification: Final adju Capacity istments o Exchange meter Setting: of the Demand Curve, Locational Requirements and Annual Rate and other required parameters are calculated and nal Auction Information Pack. n the ction Once all others have been submitted the 150s run the auction calculation.
+All Delivery and Settlement nd New Capacity Milestones: New Capacity that has been successful in the Auction must achievement of key completion milestones to the TSOs.
+Delivery (30/09/2023 - 30/09/2024): The Capacity Market design incentivises all units that have the Auction to be available in the energy market.
+Difference occur when the reference prices rise above a defined strike Secondary Trading: Qualified units may trade or cancel their obligation in Secon subject to defined rules.
+Settlement: Capacity Market settlement is interlinked with the energy of been successful in e charges will e price. ndary Trading Capacity Market settlement is interlinked with the energy market settlement and takes account of Non-Delivery difference charges which units have been exposed to for not meeting their delivery obligations.

 Figure 1: Simplified overview of some of the key processes of the Capacity Market.
-Some dates relevant to this 2021/2022 T-2 Capacity Auction are also provided.
+Some dates relevant to this 2023/2024 T-4 Capacity Auction are also provided.